About swissethics

 Dr. med.
 Susanne Driessen

-Susanne Driessen has been President of the Ethics Committee EKOS since 2014 and President of swissethics since 2015.
+Susanne Driessen is President of the Ethics Committee EKOS since 2014 and President of swissethics since 2015.
 She has been active in the field of research ethics in Switzerland since 2010 and passed her specialist examination in pharmaceutical medicine in 2013.
 Previously, she worked as a physician in internal medicine (haematology/oncology in Freiburg i.
 Br., Germany) and in leukaemia research (Harvard Medical School, Boston, USA) and transplantation immunology (Lübeck, Germany).
 Susanne Driessen earned her doctorate summa cum laude, she was a scholarship holder of the German National Academic Foundation and received in 1995 the prize of the German Society for Nephrology for her PhD.
 She is married and has four children.

 General Secretariat